ML4GW/aframe-legacy/projects/sandbox/generate_waveforms/README.md

 ```
 $ pinto run generate-waveforms --typeo ..:generate-waveforms
 ```
 from your base `conda` environment and in the `generate_waveforms` directory will run the script with the default arguments defined in the `pyproject.toml` in the `sandbox` directory.

-For an explanation of the anatomy of the above command, see here (GUIDE EXPLAINING HOW PINTO WORKS)
+Here, [`typeo`](https://github.com/ML4GW/typeo) has been used to pass the arguments specified in the `generate-waveforms` section of `../pyproject.toml` to the `generate-waveforms` command.

 ## `generate-waveforms` Configuration
 The following is the `help` message for `generate-waveforms`: